 Dry Macular Degeneration

 Many cases of macular degeneration begin as the “dry” form which is characterized by the aging and thinning of the central retina, or macular, tissue.
 This condition typically develops slowly and results in mildly decreased vision.
 However, even the “dry” form can advance to severe visual loss over time.
 The distinguishing characteristic of this disease is tiny yellow deposits, called drusen, that develop under the retina.
 Dry macular degeneration requires regular monitoring with a dilated eye examination and often retinal testing with your eye doctor.
 In many cases, your doctor may recommend over the counter eye vitamins.
 In a recent study (The Age-Related Eye Disease Study 2), a specific combination of vitamins C, E, zinc, copper, and antioxidants were shown to reduce the risk of progression of this disease.
 Your doctor will determine if eye vitamins are right for you.
 It is important for patients with macular degeneration to observe vision to detect subtle visual changes between appointments.
 You doctor may suggest you periodically test your vision with a special grid, called an Amsler Grid.
 It is important to alert your doctor if visual changes are seen between appointments.
-Although 10-15% of dry macular degeneration cases convert to the more serious form, wet macular degeneration, early detection of this change can stop or dramatically slow vision loss.

 Wet Macular Degeneration